 Chambers has been at the forefront of copyright law for well over half a century.
 Members of chambers are the authors of the leading international copyright textbook “the Modern Law of Copyright and Designs” and have been for over 50 years.

 We regularly appear across all UK courts, from the Copyright Tribunal to the Supreme Court, and have experience in acting in related disputes regarding rights of jurisdiction and extra-territoriality.
-Members have regularly appeared in the CJEU on copyright and related matters.
+Members regularly appeared in the CJEU on copyright and related matters.

 Our experience in artistic copyright covers the entire range of fine and applied arts, from the fashion and textile industries to works of architecture and designs for video games.
 We frequently act for high street and online retailers including Marks & Spencer, French Connection and ASOS.